giordanidev/aion-classic-mods-py/README.md

 ## What do I do?
 - Download and extract the files anywere on your computer.
 It doesn't need to be in the game directory.
-- Execute the "Aion-Classic.Mods.exe" file
+- Execute the "Aion-Classic-Mods.exe" file
 - The app SHOULD detect your install directories automatically depending on which versions of the game you have installed.
 If it doesn't you can go to the options and select the game path directory manually.
-- RECOMMENDED: Click on Verify Backups and Create a new backup before replacing the game files.
+- **RECOMMENDED:** Click on Verify Backups and Create a new backup before replacing the game files.
 - Click on Verify All and install the files that you want.
 - If you don't like the changes, then just Restore the backup.